 Zimmers’ expertise focuses on modeling muscle wasting in cancer and other diseases.
 She founded and directs the Center for Cachexia Research Innovation and Therapy at the Indiana University Simon Cancer Center and is the director of the interdisciplinary Center for Cachexia Research, Innovation and Therapy, part of the Midwest Cachexia Consortium.
 The goal of that group is to bring together various institutions, investigators and patients in the Midwest to find answers from basic and clinical studies on how the mystery that is cachexia can best be solved.

 “Right now there is a very incomplete understanding of the biology of cancer-related cachexia, but compared to where we were just a few years ago, there have been some important findings that ultimately will hopefully help patients,” says Zimmers.

 Cachexia is not limited to those with pancreatic or other cancers.
 Individuals with AIDS, heart failure, dementia, and chronic kidney disease are also at risk, as well as those who suffer severe trauma or burns.

 Scientists believe that multiple factors come into play in cachexia development.
 They have already identified genes that are more active in atrophying muscles than in normal ones.
-Numerous studies are suggesting that inflammation is a “unifying theme” for cachexia, Zimmers notes, adding this inflammation may be caused at least, in part, by the body’s immune response to the pancreatic tumor.
+Numerous studies are suggesting that inflammation is a “unifying theme” for cachexia, Zimmers notes, adding that this inflammation may be caused, at least in part, by the body’s immune response to the pancreatic tumor.

 The body produces what are called pro-inflammatory cytokines, molecules that help other cells communicate with each other during inflammation, infection, and trauma.
 Cytokines produced in response to the tumor influence tumor growth and modify the immune response, explains Zimmers.
 But they also change the body’s metabolism.
 This change can result in the breakdown of muscle proteins and fat.